spencerhcheng/holberton-system_engineering-devops/w2/d3/lecture_notes.md

 can be read by other people.
 The readability of your code will directly effect your ability to get into a bootcamp and a job.

-The style conventions of a language are called it's idioms.
+The style conventions of a language are called its idioms.
 You always want to follow the idioms of a language you're working in because (1) they are often motivated by the making the resulting code less error prone and (2) they are industry standards and will make your code more readable for other developers (and yourself).